-- Understand and document what kind of the software the customer wants
+- Understand and document what kind of the software the customer wants Glossary Orcubate - Glossary or log - Use case diagram - Detailed use case functionality - non - functionality

-- \rightarrow Glossary

-- \rightarrow Use case diagram

-- \rightarrow Detailed use case

-Glossary
+Requirements: Glossary

 - Vending machine: The vending machine allows users to buy fruit. - User: The user of the vending machine buys fruit by inserting coins into the machine. - Owner: The owner owns the vending machine.
 He is required to refill the machine and can remove the money from the machine. - Display: The display shows how much money the user has inserted. - Buy fruit: Buy fruit is the process, by which the user inputs coins into the vending machine and selects a fruit by pressing a button.
 If enough coins have been provided the selected fruit is dispensed. - Cancel: The user can cancel the process by pressing the button cancel.
 In this case the coins he has inserted will be returned.